gwald/psyq_to_netyaroze/README.md

 The loading of assets into RAM can also be replicated in Visual Code.
 The debugger has to first pre-loaded the assets into the correct RAM address when pressing F5.
 This is done via the file in your project folder: .vscode\launch.json

-You would load your assets a similar way to the siocons script, ie:
+You would load your assets and executable in a similar way to the siocons script, ie:

 >local dload data\OPTIONS.TIM 0x801292E8
 >